Ehanlion/mist_obsidian/99. Brainstorming/Blinded Dungeon Crawl.md

 Enemies walk the dungeon as well, taking their turns between the players initiative counts.
 # Magic Suppression:
 The dungeon is very interesting in that it blocks any magical attempt to beat its puzzles, being the creation of a powerful arch-mage, this makes sense.
 However it **does not block** spells that deal damage and attack since parts of the dungeon will **require** elemental damage, only dealt by spells, to be used.
+# Senses Suppression:
+in this dungeon, a player senses are dulled dramatically.
+A player's **vision and hearing are effected.**

+**Effect on Vision:**
+A player's vision is reduced to a 5 foot radius sphere around themselves **regardless of any magical enhancements to their vision.** Anything beyond this aura appears as just nothing, not darkness, just as if the surrounding area fades off into nothing.

+**Effect on Hearing:**
+A player's hearing is reduced to a 5 foot radius sphere around themselves **regardless of any magical enhancements to their hearing.** Anything beyond this aura is treated as just a faint hissing of static.